Erythema Multiforme

 • Characteristics of the skin lesions:

 • Dull red.
-Iris or target-like lesions result and are typical and localized to hands and face or generalized
+Iris or target-like lesions result and are typical and localised to the hands and face or generalised

 • Bilateral and often symmetric.
-Affects the back of hands and feet first.
+Affects the back of the hands and feet first.

 • Treatment